andrewgu/ModConfigMenu/MCMBuilderClientTestMod/README.md

 For more information about the config system see the [JsonConfigManager Documentation](https://github.com/Musashi1584/MusashisModToolbox/blob/master/JSONCONFIGMANAGER.md)

 ### Thats all!
-The MCMBuilder in Musashis Mod Toolbox will take care of the rest.
+The MCMBuilder in ModConfigMenu will take care of the rest.

 ![Screenshot](https://github.com/Musashi1584/MCMBuilderClientTestMod/blob/master/Screenshot.jpg)